RichardLitt/curiosity/README.md

 > In telecommunication, a transponder is one of two types of devices.
 In air navigation or radio frequency identification, a flight transponder is an automated transceiver in an aircraft that emits a coded identifying signal in response to an interrogating received signal.
 In a communications satellite, a satellite transponder receives signals over a range of uplink frequencies usually from a satellite ground station, amplifies them, and re-transmits them on a different set of downlink frequencies to receivers on Earth, often without changing the content of the received signal or signals.

-> The term is a portmanteau for transmitter-responder
+> The term is a portmanteau for transmitter-responder.

 ### Why 14 minutes, 6 seconds?